-If you’re age 65 and older, and you have basic Medicare insurance, you may need to pay additional premiums to get the level of coverage you want.
+Are you age 65 and older and have basic Medicare insurance?
+You may need to pay additional premiums to get the level of coverage you want.

 Last week, the Supreme Court decided yet another case in a long line of legal challenges to the Affordable Care Act (ACA/Obamacare).
 While the Court did not rule on t

 If you’re a parent with a college-bound child, you may be concerned about being able to fund future tuition and other higher education costs.